alturkaa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral candidate in the sociology department at UNC-Chapel Hill.
+Welcome to my website!
+Here you'll find more about the research I'm working on, courses I've taught, and a little about my work experience.
+Currently, I'm a doctoral candidate in the sociology department at UNC-Chapel Hill, with a general interest in the intersection of public policies and organizational and political change.

+This site is still under construction!